 In my research on Sustainable Supply Chains, I treat sustainability explicitly within the supply chain design and operations, without neglecting the economic aspects.
 This approach is very important, because the economic aspect of sustainability is essential to choices made by companies about the structure of their operations as well as policy decisions of governments.

 Tarkan Tan received his Ph.D. from the Middle East Technical University, Ankara, Turkey (2002).
 He spent one year at Columbia University, New York, as a Fulbright scholar.
 He joined TU/e as a post-doc researcher in 2003 and started working as an assistant professor the same year in the Operations, Planning, Accounting, and Control group.
 He is the director of the Operations Management and Logistics MSc program since April 2014.
 He has spent academic terms at the University of California, Los Angeles (UCLA), and the University of Sydney Business School as a visiting scholar.
 He serves at the boards of BETA Research School and the European Supply Chain Forum.
 Tarkan serves as an associate editor for Mathematical Methods of Operations Research and has served as a guest editor for the International Journal of Production Economics.
-He has published articles in academic journals such as Manufacturing & Service Operations Management, IIE Transactions, Transportation Science, Naval Research Logistics, and European Journal of Operational Research, and recently co-edited a book entitled “Sustainable Supply Chains: A Research-based Textbook on Operations and Strategy”.
+He has published articles in academic journals such as Manufacturing & Service Operations Management, Production and Operations Management, IIE Transactions, and Transportation Science, and recently co-edited a book entitled “Sustainable Supply Chains: A Research-based Textbook on Operations and Strategy”.

 - Sustainable supply chains